medizininformatik-initiative/BaseTRACE/mii-quickstart.md

 # MII Quickstart Guide ![](https://pad.gwdg.de/uploads/36d476c8-c759-4829-aa87-53952155eec8.png)
-You just started working in a medical data integration center.
+You just started working in a medical data integration center (DIC).
 Congratulations - you are part of an exciting network encompassing all 36 university hospitals in Germany! :smiley:

+# Organisational Structure of the MII

+The main organisational components are
+- Data Integration Center
+- University Hospital (aka MII-Site)
+- MII Consortium
+- Central Coordination
+- MII Project
+- Central Committee
+- Overall MII

 Here you get an overview of the structure of the Medical Informatics Initiative.

 The **Medical Informatics Initiative (MII)** is a significant project in the healthcare sector in Germany.
 Its objective is to digitalise and network health data in order to improve health care and medical research.
 This wiki provides a basic overview of the MII for beginners.